Lesson planning in science

 Teaching science can be challenging.
 When it works, of course, it is also incredibly rewarding for both students and teachers alike.

-There are many ways to approach this but I hope the framework below is a useful starting point.
+To help, science lessons can be broken down into a series of episodes to make the planning, teaching (and hopefully) learning process a little easier.
+This can be especially helpful when starting out teaching science.
+There are many ways to approach lesson planning in science but I hope the EPIBA framework below is a useful starting point.
 You can then adapt this model as you see fit.

 Lesson planning for science: the EPIBA framework